mollichite/Feeding-Minds-Data-on-Farm-to-School-Efforts-Nationwide/README.md

 # Conculsions

 Visual #1: 24.3% of participants define "local" as "Produced Within the State".
-Visual #2: The top 10 participating states are in the Farm to School programs: NC, NV, VA, WI, CO.
+Visual #2: The top 10 participating states in the Farm to School census: NC, NV, VA, WI, CO, OR, GA, UT, KS, SC with the weighted participation rate relative to overall number of schools in that state.
 Visualization #3: States like TX, CA, OH, PA, MI, NY, IL, WI, MN and NJ would potenitally increase their participation in Farm to School programs if funding increased.

 ## Data Sources